contao/deployer-edition/README.md

 Deploy
 ------

-Now you can deploy by running `vendor/bin/deploy` on the command line.
+Now you can deploy by running `vendor/bin/dep deploy` on the command line.

 Notes